cherepinro/task-spark-ai/replit.md

 - **Session Management**:
   - PostgreSQL-backed sessions with `connect-pg-simple`
   - Session secret from `SESSION_SECRET` environment variable
-  - 7-day session expiration with automatic refresh
+  - 7-day session expiration
   - Secure cookie settings in production
+  - Automatic session invalidation on logout

+- **Password Security**:
+  - Bcrypt hashing with 10 salt rounds
+  - Password validation on signup
+  - Email uniqueness enforced at database level
+  - Automatic admin password generation on first run

-The authorization system ensures all AI features are properly gated, user data is isolated, and admins can manage access control through a dedicated dashboard.
+The authentication system ensures secure user registration and login, all AI features are properly gated, user data is isolated, and admins can manage access control through a dedicated dashboard.

 ## Internationalization (i18n)
 TaskSpark AI supports **full internationalization** with **Russian as the primary language**: